fedora-infra/python-fedora/doc/service.rst

             as_format="json", accept_format="text/javascript")

-That means that the controller method will use the ``json`` template (uses TurboJson to marshall the returned data to JSON) to return data of type ``text/javascript`` when either of these conditions is met:  a query param of ``tg_format=json`` or an ``Accept: text/javascript`` header is sent.
+That means that the controller method will use the ``json`` template (uses TurboJson to marshal the returned data to JSON) to return data of type ``text/javascript`` when either of these conditions is met:  a query param of ``tg_format=json`` or an ``Accept: text/javascript`` header is sent.